k-rister/crucible-examples/runfile/fio/README.md

 ## Summary

-This example demonstrats how to run a simple fio workload and use the Crucible query engine to analyze the behavior of the system while the workload is running.
+This example demonstrates how to run a simple fio workload and use the Crucible query engine to analyze the behavior of the system while the workload is running.
 What is shown here is a very small subset of the queries that could be run on this data.
 I would encourage you to experiment with the query engine beyond what is shown here in order to learn what you can do with it.